A Threat From an Unexpected Place

 Since I work in the IT business and see a lot of B2B cybersecurity issues, the thought crossed my mind; what if she was at work, what if she exposed her entire network?
 She could have cost her company thousands of dollars.

 My relative worked for a medium-sized company, with a large network.
-It completely baffled me that she never received had the training to identify scams and computer risks.
+It completely baffled me that she had never received the training to identify scams and computer risks.
 In this day in age, it’s easy to simply assume that most people know how to identify cybersecurity risks.
 However, the fact of the matter is that we are still in the very beginnings of the digital age and there are some people out there that are still slightly gullible.

 Your company benefits when all of your employees are properly trained to identify basic cybersecurity risks because it helps keep your network safe.